-pw2qmcpack used to be used in serial without problems in small systems and becomes a severe bottleneck for a large system.
-Due to the large energy cutoff in the calculation with pw.x required by the pseudopotentials and the increasing sizes of systems we are interested in, one limitation of QE can be easily reached that wf\collect=.true. results in problems of writing and loading correct plane wave coefficients on disks by pw.x because of the 32bit integer issue.
+Due to the large plane wave energy cutoffs in the pw.x calculation required by accurate pseudopotentials and the large system sizes that are of interest, one limitation of QE can be easily reached: that wf\collect=.true. results in problems of writing and loading correct plane wave coefficients on disks by pw.x because of the 32bit integer limits.
 Thus, pw2qmcpack.x fails to convert the orbitals for QMCPACK.
+Since Quantum ESPRESSO v5.3.0, the converter has been fully parallelized to overcome this limitation completely.

-Since Quantum ESPRESSO 5.3.0, the new converter has been fully parallelized to overcome that limitation completely.
-By setting wf\collect=.false. (by default .false.
-6.1 and before and .true. since 6.2), pw.x doesn't collect the whole wave function into individual files for each k point but write one small file for each processor instead.
+By setting wf\collect=.false. (by default .false. in v6.1 and before and .true. since v6.2), pw.x doesn't collect the whole wave function into individual files for each k point but instead write one smaller file for each processor.
 By just running pw2qmcpack.x in the same parallel setup (MPI tasks and k-pools) as the last scf/nscf calculation with pw.x, the orbitals distributed among processors will first be aggregated by the converter into individual temporal HDF5 files for each k-pool and then merged into the final file.
 In large calculations, users should benefit from a significant reduction of time in writing the wave function by pw.x thanks to avoiding the wavefunction collection.

 pw2qmcpack has been included in the test suite of QMCPACK, see instructions about how to activate the tests in Sec.
-3.11.
+3.12.
 There are tests labeled "no-collect" running the pw.x with setting wf\collect=.false..
 The input files are stored at examples/solids/dft-inputs-polarized-no-collect.
 The scf, nscf, pw2qmcpack runs are performed on 16, 12, 12 MPI tasks with 16, 2, 2 k-pools respectively.

-21.3.3 ppconvert
+22.3.3 ppconvert